Yoko Hikasa

+Yoko Hikasa (日笠 陽子, Hikasa Yōko) (born July 16, 1985) is a Japanese voice actress and singer, known for voicing characters such as Yoh Asakura in Shaman King, Atom in Pluto, Kyoko Kirigiri in Danganronpa, Mio Akiyama in K-On!, Rias Gremory in High School DxD, Tomoe Udagawa in BanG Dream!
+Girls Band Party!, and Emilie in Genshin Impact.

 Biography

-Hikasa became interested in acting while watching Sailor Moon and Neon Genesis Evangelion.
+Hikasa became interested in acting while watching Sailor Moon and Neon Genesis Evangelion, which coincidentally featured Megumi Hayashibara, who would also be in Shaman King.
 She attended Nihon Narration Engi Kenkyūjo, a voice actor training school.
 She formed a pop music group Ro-Kyu-Bu!, with Kana Hanazawa, Yuka Iguchi, Rina Hidaka and Yui Ogura.
 It takes the name for each characters for the anime series Ro-Kyu-Bu!.
-Their first single "Shoot!" was released on August 17, 2011 and was used as the opening theme for the series.
+Their first single "Shoot!" was released on August 17, 2011, and was used as the opening theme for the series.
 The album Pure Elements was released on October 5, 2011.
 Hikasa has been married since 2015.

-On August 23, 2022, she tested positive for COVID-19.
-She took a PCR test and went into quarantine after she was told that she was a close contact with someone with COVID-19.
-She is currently being treated with guidance from the health center and medical institution.
+In the K-On band, "Ho-Kago Tea Time", Hikasa learned to play the bass left-handed though she is right-handed.

+On January 20, 2023, Hikasa announced that she would continue working as a freelance actor following her departure from I'm Enterprise.
+On September 5, 2024, she founded her own agency called i.nari.